 Special “I <3 NY” Metrocards.
 Image via Wikimedia Commons

 The story starts during the 1970s, with New York City suffering from an economic crisis and many areas of the city hitting rock bottom.
 To worsen matters, in 1975, President Ford denied federal aid to rescue the city from bankruptcy, with the Daily News running the headline “Ford to City: Drop Dead.”
 At the same time, New York City was experiencing historically high crime rates and drug usage.
 All of this bad publicity gave it a reputation that discouraged tourism, further exacerbating New York City’s already failing economy.
-It became clear that New York City needed a way to at least boost its morale and reputation—and it need this fast.
+It became clear that New York City needed a way to at least boost its morale and reputation—and it needed this fast.

 Then came William S. Doyle, then Deputy Commissioner of the New York State Department of Commerce and Mark Donnelly from the Governor’s staff.
 They hired an advertising agency called Wells Rich Greene to conduct a State marketing campaign, as well as a graphic designer named Milton Glaser to create a campaign logo.
 Wells Rich Greene came up with the slogan “I Love New York,” accompanied by a hopeful-sounding tune and TV commercial.